psibi/psibi.github.io/about.md

 <span class="heading-label">Origin, Hobbies and Interests</span>

-Origined from the port city of Tuticorin and spent most parts of my childhood in the Awadh region Lucknow, I'm a sofware engineer with a strong interest in Functional Programming (especially Haskell).
+Origined from the port city of Tuticorin and spent most parts of my childhood in the Awadh region Lucknow, currently residing in Bangalore with my wife Divya.
+I'm a sofware engineer with a strong interest in Functional Programming (especially Haskell).
 I'm a avid Ruskin Bond fan, like A.R.Rahman's music and usually very lazy.

 <span class="heading-label">Work History</span>